-A Purpose Foundation (like its forerunner the Purpose Trust) is one set up, not to benefit specific natural persons or corporate entities, but rather to raise funds for a ( and/or to carry out some form of) specific (usually Philanthropic or Charitable) Purpose.
+A Purpose Foundation (like its forerunner the Purpose Trust) is one set up, not to benefit specific natural persons or corporate entities, but rather to raise funds for and/or to carry out some form of specific (usually Philanthropic or Charitable) Purpose.

-Historically any Purpose Trust or Foundation set up to achieve a Purpose other than a Charitable Purpose has been held by the Common Law Courts to be unenforceable.
+Historically any Purpose Trust or Foundation which is set up to achieve a Purpose other than a Charitable Purpose has been held by the Common Law Courts to be unenforceable.

-An example of a non-charitable purpose Foundation would include a Foundation which is established to maintain the Founder’s collection of antique automobiles, or perhaps one for the purpose of constructing a home for the maintenance and care of his/her cats and dogs and all their offspring.
+An example of a non-charitable purpose Foundation would include one which is established to maintain the Founder’s collection of antique automobiles, or perhaps one for the purpose of constructing a home for the maintenance and care of his/her cats and dogs and all their offspring.

-In the Common Law world a Trust (ie the forerunner and close cousin of the Foundation) must have beneficiaries whose identity can be established with certainty.
-If the identity, or method of determination, of the ultimate beneficiaries of a Trust is so vague that neither the Trustee nor a Court could readily determine whether any given individual at any time was or was not a beneficiary, the Trust would be unenforceable under Common Law and therefore, invalid, unless, of course, its purpose was charitable.
+In the Common Law world a Trust must have beneficiaries whose identity can be established with certainty.
+If the identity or method of determination of the ultimate beneficiaries of a trust is so vague that neither the trustee nor a court could readily determine whether any given individual at any time was or was not a beneficiary, the trust would be unenforceable under common law and therefore, invalid, unless, of course, its purpose was charitable.

-That being said, if your heart is set on establishing a Purpose Foundation – and your aim is to fly under the radar or to claim tax deductibility for any “donations” made to the Foundation – the wiser choice would be to establish your Foundation as a Charitable Purpose Foundation.
-Certainly such a Foundation would be far more likely to survive a legal a challenge compared with those which have historically been struck down as Non-Charitable Purpose Trusts in the Common Law Courts.
+That being said if your heart is set on establishing a Purpose Foundation and your aim is to fly under the radar or to claim tax deductibility for any “donations” made to the Foundation the wiser choice would be to establish your Foundation as a Charitable Purpose Foundation.
+Certainly such a Foundation would be far more likely to survive a legal a challenge such as those which have historically struck down Non-Charitable Purpose Trusts in the Common Law Courts.